Optimizing Token Choice for Code Watermarking: An RL Approach: Learning to Watermark in CodeTracer

-\paragraph{Integration into Advantage Computation.} Our approach calculates advantages at two complementary levels to optimize the watermarked policy.
-First, we compute outcome advantages $A_1$ from the execution and watermark detection rewards ($R_1$ and $R_2$) using GRPO's outcome reward methodology.
-Second, we derive process advantages $A_2$ from the token-level watermark reward ($R_3$), normalizing these values across all tokens in all rollouts for each prompt.
-Our framework categorizes tokens into four distinct types: green tokens (watermarked and included in set $G$), red tokens (watermarked but falling in set $R$), non-watermarked tokens (where decision $w=0$), and non-code text tokens.
-To maintain focus specifically on code watermarking, we exclude non-code tokens entirely from process advantage calculations.
+\textbf{Integration into Advantage Computation.} Our approach calculates advantages at two complementary levels to optimize the watermarked policy.
+First, we compute outcome advantages $A_1$ from the execution reward $R_1$ and watermark detection reward $R_2$ using GRPO's outcome-based group normalization mechanism.
+Second, we derive process advantages $A_2$ from the token-level watermark reward $R_3$, normalizing these values across all tokens in all rollouts for each prompt.
+We categorize generated tokens into four distinct types: green tokens (watermarked and belonging to set $G$), red tokens (watermarked but falling in set $R$), non-watermarked tokens (where $w=0$), and non-code text tokens.
+To maintain a specific focus on code watermarking, we exclude non-code tokens entirely.

-The final advantage function for each token $s_t$ integrates these signals directly:
+The final advantage function for each token $s_t$ at time $t$ integrates these signals directly:

-where $A_1$ represents outcome-based advantage and $A_2$ process-based advantage for token $s_t$ with action $a_t$.
-We then apply a binary mask to eliminate advantage values for any non-code tokens:
+where $A_1$ represents outcome-based advantage and $A_2$ represents process-based advantage for token $s_t$ with action $a_t$.
+We then apply a binary mask to eliminate advantage values for non-code tokens: